 | Request Endpoint ID | Requested endpoint ID |

-| Status | Resource status value |
+| status | Resource status value |

-| Approve | Approve PrivateLink Service connection request |
+| Approval | Approve PrivateLink Service connection request |

 | Block | Block connected PrivateLink Endpoint |

-| Reconnect | Reconnect blocked PrivateLink Endpoint |
+| Reconnect | Reconnect the blocked PrivateLink Endpoint |

 |---|---|

-| Tag List | Tag list
+| Tag list | Tag list

 |